Soccer is one of many sports that can cause eye injuries

 Eye injuries can occur from equipment on the field during baseball and racquet sports like tennis and badminton.
 This can include black eyes, corneal abrasions, and orbital fractures.
 Soccer players are also at risk of getting injured by the ball, but the sport’s close contact nature can also create situations where players can injure each other with eye pokes, accidental headbutts, and even detached retinas.
 Those using the warm weather as an opportunity to swim could experience red, irritated eyes from chlorine pools.

-How can you protect your eyes while playing?
+How can you protect your eyes while playing sports?

 Some athletes opt to wear glasses during games and practice, but the downside is the potential risk for damage, especially during close contact sports.
 Protective eyewear such as “sports glasses” and goggles can reduce the likelihood of eye injuries while still having prescription lenses for proper eyesight.
 Helmets and headgear can also provide some coverage, but it is very much dependent on the sport you or your child play.
 For sports that have a relative amount of spatial distancing, like golf, sunglasses can help prevent your eyes from excessive UV exposure.